At your own speed

 For the casual hiker and biker, the hard-packed sand of Fort Myers Beach invites breezy rides by day and scenic walks at sunset.
 Then there’s Sanibel Island, a designated Bicycle Friendly Community by the League of American Bicyclists, with its more than 25 miles of easily accessible bike paths that stretch and thread through subtropical hammocks, preserved wetlands and along main thoroughfares like Periwinkle Way and more.
 And that’s far from all.
 As a whole, Fort Myers contains enough hiking and bicycling trails to fulfill the interests of any explorer.

 Seasoned hikers and mountain bikers in search of tougher trails should check out the Caloosahatchee Regional Park.
 Made up of pine flatwoods, and oak hammocks, this landscape is far from a walk in the park, but with more than 20 miles of hiking, mountain biking and horseback riding trails, it’s an exhilarating way to experience the area and its wildlife.

 You can also discover water, wildlife and wonderful adventures when bicycling in Cape Coral, another designated Bicycle Friendly Community.
 One of Florida’s largest cities by land mass offers a very special bicycling experience with more than 90 miles of interconnected bike routes bordering nature preserves, scenic canals, marinas, golf courses and the expansive Caloosahatchee River.
-Cycle along safe, easy-to-navigate routes to Four Mile Cove Ecological Preserve, where you can walk or kayak through a pristine mangrove forest, or to Rotary Park with a bird watching tower and butterfly house.
+Cycle along routes to Four Mile Cove Ecological Preserve, where you can walk the trails through mangrove forests lining the Caloosahtachee River (Bikes ar enot allowed on the trails).